-If you’re a creature of the internet, then you have probably heard about webinars.
+If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 It’s an interactive video that can be used for various purposes – from education to marketing.
 Its popularity skyrocketed in recent years and continues to do so, with as many as 95% of marketers seeing it essential for their marketing strategies.